-4.1.1 any individual governor or the whole governing body should be addressed to the Clerk to the Governors via the School office.
+A complaint about any individual governor or the whole governing body should be addressed to the Clerk to the Governors via the School office.
 Please mark them as Private and Confidential.

 Appendix 2 Stage 2: formal complaint

 1 How to make a formal complaint